liller/3D_Object_Classification/README.md

 | PointConv | 1024 P | 77.9 | 75.1 | 77.9 | 78.5 | 77.9 |
 | PointMLP | 1024 P | 86.6 | 84.5 | 86.5 | 86.7 | 86.6 |

-Specific hyperparameters and techniques can be found at the end of the instruction.

 ## Role of each file
 The current project structure is shown below